Maverix Havik 15 All Court

 Is the Maverix Havik 15 All Court good for control players?

 Absolutely.
-Its raw carbon face and muted pop make it easy to reset, dink, and drop with confidence, which is why it is marketed as the “control” model of the Havik lineup.
+Its raw carbon face and muted pop make it easy to reset, dink, and drop with confidence, and the overall feel in this review leans strongly toward control.

 Does the Maverix Havik 15 All Court have enough power?